KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

--   `fname` name of a HDF5 file as a string
+-   `fname` is the name of a HDF5 file as a string
--   `oname` name of the object (group/dataset) which the attribute is to be written to as a string
+-   `oname` is the name of an object (group/dataset) to which an attribute is to be written to as a string
--   `aname` name of the attribute to be written to as a string
+-   `aname` is the name of the attribute to be written to as a string
 -   `dset`  dataset which is being written to HDF5 format

 returns null on successful writing of data to attribute.
 Failure to write to the attribute will result in an appropriate error